 Checking the breastfeeding attachment

-When your baby is correctly attached to your breast, you’ll notice that:
+When your baby is correctly attached to your breast and feeding well, you’ll notice that:

 - breastfeeding feels comfortable, not painful

-- your baby takes the whole nipple and a large amount of the areola into his mouth, more on the chin side than the nose side
+- your baby takes the whole nipple and a large amount of the areola into his mouth, more towards his chin than his nose

 - your baby’s lips are turned out over your breast (not sucked in)